Things to Do in Whistler in Fall: What’s Open and Worth It

 Is October a good time to go to Whistler?

 Yes, October is a wonderful time to visit Whistler.
 The fall foliage is in full display, creating a stunning backdrop for outdoor activities like hiking and biking.
-The weather is cool but pleasant, making it perfect for exploring.
-Additionally, many restaurants and spas offer seasonal specials, and the village is less crowded, allowing for a more relaxed experience.

 What is open in Whistler in October?

 Most shops, restaurants, and cultural sites in Whistler remain open in October.
 Popular attractions such as the Audain Art Museum, Squamish Lil’wat Cultural Centre, and various hiking trails are accessible.
-You can also enjoy activities like zip lining, mountain biking, and visiting local markets.

 Is there snow in Whistler in October?